Ultrasound - Scrotum

 A sudden onset of pain in the scrotum should be taken very seriously.
 The most common cause of scrotal pain is epididymitis, an inflammation of the epididymis.
 It is treatable with antibiotics.
 If left untreated, this condition can lead to an abscess or loss of blood flow to the testicles.

 Ultrasound can often detect an absent or undescended testicle as well.
 It is estimated that approximately three percent of full-term baby boys have undescended testicles.
 The testicle normally migrates from the abdomen, down the inguinal canal and then into the usual position in the scrotal sac.
-If it is not present in the scrotal sac, it may have stopped on its way and lie in the inguinal region, in which case the ultrasound examination will often see it.
-If it has not left the abdominal cavity, it may not be seen by sonography.
+If not present in the scrotal sac, the testicle may have stopped on its way and lie in the inguinal region, in which case the ultrasound examination will often see it.
+If the testicle has not left the abdominal cavity, it may not be seen by sonography.
 If a testicle is not detected, a urologist may be consulted in order to decide whether additional imaging such as an MRI is needed to determine its location.
 If the testicle is found to be in the inguinal region, it can be moved into the scrotum.
 If left in the abdomen too long, it may become cancerous and may need to be removed.

 How should I prepare?

 You should wear comfortable, loose-fitting clothing for your ultrasound exam.
 You may need to remove all clothing and jewelry in the area to be examined.